THE VOICE IN RAMAH

 Rachel also had a symbolic meaning.
 She was Jacob’s first love.
 Before her marriage could be consummated, her lover had to serve her father for fourteen years and sleep first with her sister Leah.
 Then Leah had all the sons to build a nation.
 When Joseph finally arrived, she turned him into a prince.
 His half-brothers rejected him and sold him into slavery.
 Down the corridor of history, Rachel’s offspring Saul (Benjamin) became the first king and Ephraim (Joseph) the first and last nation of Israel.
 By the time of Jeremiah, Rachel’s seed had vanished and by the time of Christ, Leah’s son Judah was facing a similar fate.
 But what Herod did was minor to what Rome would do to the Jewish state and people.
 Rachel was a living example of what happens to a people that leaves no supporting and surviving heirs.

 Rachel represents America.
 This nation has aborted the children that could be paying for our Baby-Boomer’s retirements.
 The very people, that want financial security from others, have destroyed the bridge before they crossed the river into retirement.
 A nation that places pleasure ahead of necessity cannot survive.
 Gayety and same sex-marriages do not built a future.
 We have failed to take a hint from the wise Solomon: “Sons are a heritage from the Lord, children a reward from him.
 Like arrows in the hands of a warrior are sons born in one’s youth.
 Blessed is the man whose quiver is full of them.
-They will not be put to shame when they contend with their enemies in the gate” (Ps.127: 3-5).
-There was and still is a reason why God does not allow sexual pleasure to interfere with the growth and survival of a nation (Ja.1: 13-15).
+They will not be put to shame when they contend with their enemies in the gate” (Psalm 127:3-5).
+There was and still is a reason why God does not allow sexual pleasure to interfere with the growth and survival of a nation (James 1:13-15).

 The politicians of this nation are at a loss how to sustain the financial burden of those that no longer can contribute to their deserved old age leisure.
 It is troubling to hear a congressman asking what Jesus would do?
 He might say, “What have you done with your children?”
 Their blood cries out to God from the ground (Gen.4: 10).
 Perhaps, more appropriately, He may ask, ” Have you rendered to Caesar the things that are Caesar’s and to God the things that are God’s?”(Mk.12: 17).
 Jesus too said, “The poor you will always have” (Mt.26: 11).
 That means you can take care of them by giving them a job instead of feeding them.
 They should be paying into their own retirement and not depend on others to provide them with old-age security.
 Now, Congress wants to take from those that paid into Social Security and insure those that did not contribute to their retirement.
 That is a violation of trust and a misappropriation of designated retirement funds.